DEFRA/defra-docker-node/IMAGE_SCANNING.md

 Scan the tagged image, i.e. `defra-node:latest`, using  the `grype` configuration file `.grype.yaml`.
 ```
-grype defra-node:latest --fail-on medium
+grype defra-node:latest --fail-on medium -o json > report.json
 ```
-`Note:` the configuration file is in the default location so does not need specifying on the command line.
+**Note:** the configuration file is in the default location so does not need specifying on the command line.

 Full documentation on `grype`` be found at https://github.com/anchore/grype